Rotation numbers of perturbations of smooth dynamics: Proofs of the main results.

 \begin{proof}[Proof of \cref{t.projstructstab}] The fact that projective hyperbolicity implies projective structural stability is \cref{p.abc} and is proved in \cref{s.restofproofs}.

 We prove it the other implication.
 Fix a cocycle $\cA$ satisfying the assumptions of \cref{t.projstructstab}.
 Assume that its finest dominated splitting has a $2$-dimensional bundle $E$.
 One can fix an orientation on $E$ by hypothesis.
+Let $F$ be the direct sum of the other bundles of the dominated splitting.
+Note that $V=E\oplus F$, but this is not a dominated splitting.
 For all $\epsilon>0$, for $H=E,F$, there is a smooth/analytic bundle $H^\epsilon$ such that the $C^0$-distance from $H^\epsilon$ to $H$ is $<\epsilon$ (take a standard metric on the Grassmannian space).
 Endow $E^\epsilon$ with the continuation of the orientation on $E$.

 For all $t\in \RR$, let $R_t(x)$ be the linear map that restricts to the rotation of angle $t$ on the oriented plane $E^\epsilon(x)$, and that restricts to $\Id$ on the space $F^\epsilon(x)$.
 This defines a linear cocycle $\cR_t$ on $V$ fibering on $\Id_X$.
 Let $\cA_t=\cR_t\circ \cA$ and let $E_t$ be the continuation of the bundle $E=E_0$ for $\cA_t$, which is defined for all $t$ small enough.